-The FCS Archives preserves & maintains a wide range of historic materials such as board minutes, school yearbooks, and a/v recording.
+The mission of the Fulton County Schools Archives is to collect, preserve, and share the history of the Fulton County Schools and the Fulton County Board of Education.
+The FCS Archives preserves & maintains a wide range of historic materials such as board minutes, school yearbooks, and a/v recordings.
 While serving the public as a repository for these historical collections, the FCS Archives, in partnership with the Teaching Museum, is creating classroom resources from these artifacts so that students can learn firsthand how various events in history impacted our school system and communities.

 Photographs have an enormous impact and have played an important role in our lives throughout history.
 This month's Curiosity Corner looks at photography through the technology that makes it possible, by highlighting a collection that spans over a century.